 But then came My Jockey, one of the shortest.
-An emergency room nurse carries an injured semicomatose jockey to the x-ray and her emotions were exactly what the professional emergency room worker experiences.
-Routine routine routine, and then BOOM motherhood, astounding admiration, sex flying by, appreciation of perfection breaking through the perfunctory job, without changing it in the least.
+An emergency room nurse carries an injured semicomatose jockey to the x-ray and her emotions were exactly what I’ve watched professional emergency room people experiencing.
+Routine routine routine, and then BOOM motherhood, astounding admiration, sex flying by, appreciation of perfection breaking through the perfunctory job, without that job and the poker face it requires changing in the least.

 Point of View I think is the only one where the narrator is a writer.
 We are told